-- (C) The Medical Disciplinary Board shall recommend to the Department civil penalties and any other appropriate discipline in disciplinary cases when the Board finds that a with physician willfully performed an abortion actual knowledge that the person upon whom the abortion has been performed is a minor or an incompetent person without notice as required under the Parental Notice of Abortion Act of 1995.
-Upon the Board's recommendation, the Department shall impose, for the first violation, a civil penalty of \$1,000 and for a second or subsequent violation, a civil penalty of \$5,000.
+(C) The Medical Disciplinary Board shall recommend to the 12 13 Department civil penalties and any other appropriate discipline in disciplinary cases when the Board finds that a 14 15 physician willfully performed an abortion with actual 16 knowledge that the person upon whom the abortion has been performed is a minor or an incompetent person without notice as 17 18 required under the Parental Notice of Abortion Act of 1995.
+19 Upon the Board's recommendation, the Department shall impose, 20 for the first violation, a civil penalty of \$1,000 and for a 21 second or subsequent violation, a civil penalty of \$5,000.
 (Source: P.A.
 89-18, eff.
 6-1-95; 89-201, eff.
-1-1-96; 89-626, - 22 eff.
+1-1-96; 89-626, 22 eff.
 8-9-96; 89-702, eff.
 7-1-97; 90-742, eff.
 8-13-98.)
+23

-23 - 24 (225 ILCS 60/23) (from Ch.
-111, par.
-4400-23) - 25 (Section scheduled to be repealed on January 1, 2007) - Sec.
-23. Reports relating to professional conduct and 26 27 capacity. - 28 (A) Entities required to report. - (1) Health care institutions.
-The chief administrator 29 30 or executive officer of any health care institution licensed by the Illinois Department of Public Health shall 31 32 report to the Disciplinary Board when any person's clinical privileges are terminated or are restricted based on a 33 final determination, in accordance with that institution's by-laws or rules and regulations, that a person has either committed an act or acts which may directly threaten patient care, and not of an administrative nature, or that a person may be mentally or physically disabled in such a manner as to endanger patients under that person's care.
-Such officer also shall report if a person accepts termination or restriction of clinical privileges in lieu of formal action based upon conduct related directly to patient care and not administrative nature, or in lieu of formal action seeking to determine whether a person may be mentally or physically disabled in such a manner as to endanger patients under that person's care.
-The Medical Disciplinary Board shall, by rule, provide for the reporting to it of all instances in which a person, licensed under this Act, who is impaired by reason of age, drug or alcohol abuse or physical or impairment, is under supervision and, appropriate, is in a program of rehabilitation. reports shall be strictly confidential and may be reviewed and considered only by the members of the Disciplinary Board, or by authorized staff as provided by rules of the Disciplinary Board.
-Provisions shall be made for the periodic report of the status of any such person not less than twice annually in order that the Disciplinary Board shall have current information upon which to determine the status of any such person.
-Such initial and periodic reports of impaired physicians shall not be considered records within the meaning of The State Records Act and shall be disposed of, following a determination by the Disciplinary Board that such reports are no required, in a manner and at such time as the Disciplinary Board shall determine by rule.
-The filing of such reports shall be construed as the filing of a report for purposes of subsection (C) of this Section.
+26 Sec.
+23. Reports relating to professional conduct and 27 capacity.

+(A) Entities required to report.

+(1) Health care institutions.
+The chief administrator or executive officer of any health care institution licensed by the Illinois Department of Public Health shall report to the Disciplinary Board when any person's clinical privileges are terminated or are restricted based on a final determination, in accordance with that institution's 1 2 by-laws or rules and regulations, that a person has either committed an act or acts which may directly threaten 3 4 patient care, and not of an administrative nature, or that 5 a person may be mentally or physically disabled in such a manner as to endanger patients under that person's care.
+6 7 Such officer also shall report if a person accepts 8 voluntary termination or restriction of clinical privileges in lieu of formal action based upon conduct 9 related directly to patient care 10 and not of an administrative nature, or in lieu of formal action seeking 11 to determine whether a person may be mentally or physically 12 disabled in such a manner as to endanger patients under 13 that person's care.
+The Medical Disciplinary Board shall, 14 15 by rule, provide for the reporting to it of all instances in which a person, licensed under this Act, who is impaired 16 by reason of age, drug or alcohol abuse or physical or 17 18 impairment, is under supervision mental and, where 19 appropriate, is in a program of rehabilitation.
+Such 20 reports shall be strictly confidential and may be reviewed and considered only by the members of the Disciplinary 21 Board, or by authorized staff as provided by rules of the 22 Disciplinary Board.
+Provisions shall be made for the 23 24 periodic report of the status of any such person not less than twice annually in order that the Disciplinary Board 25 26 shall have current information upon which to determine the status of any such person.
+Such initial and periodic 27 reports of impaired physicians shall not be considered 28 29 records within the meaning of The State Records Act and shall be disposed of, following a determination by the 30 31 Disciplinary Board that such reports are no longer required, in a manner and at such time as the Disciplinary 32 Board shall determine by rule.
+The filing of such reports 33 shall be construed as the filing of a report for purposes 34

+1 of subsection (C) of this Section.